 Also, note the recesses in the inner and outer corners.
 Make sure you apply these.
 If you are going to glue and tighten frames, the glue will come out of the joint.

 If this recess is not there, your jig will be glued on to the frame, and you don’t want that.

-To clamp the sanding board to my workbench or to hold it when I want to sand something, I made a simple handle on this sanding board.
+To clamp the sanding board to my workbench, or to hold it when I want to sand something, I made a simple handle on this sanding board.
 You can see the benefit of this handle in the demonstration in my video.

-The advantage of using painter’s tape is that the sandpaper does not come off during use, but replacement is super fast without leaving adhesive residue on the sanding board.
+The advantage of using painter’s tape is that the sandpaper does not come loose during use, but replacement can be done very quickly without leaving glue residue on the sanding board.

 Have you ever had to drill into a workpiece that didn’t fit under your drill press?

 Then this simple jig is the solution you need!

 You turn the drill press table aside and place this jig on it.